CocytusElias/CocytusElias/README.md

 # 👋 Eliassama's self-introduction

 + A full stack developer based in Hangzhou, but mostly backend development.
-+ I mainly use Node And Go as the language.
++ I mainly use Node And Go as the main language.
 I have developed some programs using Python before, and I can read Java code.
 + Has some code cleanliness fetishes.
 + A practitioner of agile development, trying to use Fp
 + Has his own private server and often uses it to build things